 Centers for American Progress reports that the price of discrimination cases is a hefty one for businesses.
 The annual estimated cost of losing and replacing workers who leave their jobs because of discrimination amounts to $64 billion.

-Shareholders recognize that companies with all-inclusive hiring policies improve their profit margins dramatically because the pool of applicants is comprised of the top performers.
+Shareholders recognize that companies with inclusive hiring policies improve their profit margins dramatically because the pool of applicants is comprised of the top performers.
 Shouldn’t we expect cities to adopt all-inclusive policies if cities rely on organizations’ financial earning power?
 Successful organizations contribute to cities in many ways.
-When businesses can no longer remain fiscally sound this affects the financial markets and the welfare of the city in which the company operates or has its headquarters.
+When businesses can no longer remain fiscally sound this affects the financial markets.

 According to Scott Quehl of Brookings Research, it took Philadelphia and New Haven financial planning to recover their millions of dollars deficit.
 The cities were either at Junk Bond status or just above Junk Bond status.
 Investments were deferred, and short fix-it methodologies were running out.
 Their deficits prevented them from borrowing from capital markets at percentage rates that they could manage.
 By 1999, both cities recovered with a budget well exceeding their expectations.
 They improved by cutting costs and expenses among some strategies, one of which was to open their doors to a broader market. http://www.brookings.edu/research/articles/2000/06/summer-transportation-quehl